Eastern University, Sri Lanka: Faculty of Communication & Business Studies

 Faculty of Communication and Business studies consists of two departments, Department of Languages and Communication Studies and Department of Business and Management Studies.
 At present the Faculty of Communication and Business Studies offers General and Special Degrees in Communication Studies (B.A. in Communication Studies), and three-year (General) degree in Languages (B.A. in Languages – English) and General and Special Degrees in Management (BSc Majoring / Special in Accountancy Management/ Marketing Management/ Human Resource Management / Information Management).

-The present dean of the faculty is Mrs. S.Kumuthinidevi.
+The present dean of the faculty is Mr. T. Basker.

-Unit of Siddha Medicine
+Faculty of Siddha Medicine

 The new discipline Bachelor of Siddha Medicine & Surgery (B.S.M.S.)
 Degree Course was introduced from 2008/2009 Academic year.
 The students are being selected by UGC.
 The allocation of students for 1st year is 20.
 Presently there are four batches of students are following this study this course comprises theory practical & clinical training.
 Duration of the course is five years.
 One year internship is compulsory after completion of degree course.
 It is a residential course.
 The lecture daily commence with the spiritual atmosphere of meditation.

-The present head of the unit is Dr. (Ms).Vijitha Paheerathan
+The Unit of Siddha medicine was upgraded as a Faculty of Siddha Medicine with three departments in 2023.